Erie Canal Soda Pop Festival: The concert

-Duncan and Alexander initially estimated that 55,000 people would attend the festival.
-As the weekend of the concert approached, it became obvious that a much larger crowd was coming to the festival.
-Bull Island was accessible by only two roads.
-Traffic on several roads on the way to the site, including Interstate 64, were backed up for over 20 mi.
+Duncan and Alexander initially estimated that 55,000 people would attend the festival; as the weekend of the concert approached, it became obvious that a much larger crowd was coming.
+As Bull Island was accessible by only two roads, several roads on the way to the site, including Interstate 64, were backed up for over 20 mi.
 Numerous attendees caught in traffic sold drugs to each other while waiting to continue moving.
 The only security personnel on the festival grounds were three White County deputy sheriffs.

-The scheduled festival lineup included Black Sabbath, Joe Cocker, the Allman Brothers Band, John Mayall, Cheech & Chong, Canned Heat, Fleetwood Mac, Ballin' Jack, Amboy Dukes, Bob Seger, Bang, Ravi Shankar, Albert King, the Doors, Brownsville Station, Mike Quatro, Gentle Giant, Black Oak Arkansas, the Eagles, the Chambers Brothers, Boones Farm, Slade, Birtha, Nazareth, and Delbert & Glenn.
+The scheduled festival lineup included Black Sabbath, Joe Cocker, the Allman Brothers Band, John Mayall, Cheech & Chong, Canned Heat, Fleetwood Mac, Santana, Ballin' Jack, Amboy Dukes, Bob Seger, Bang, Ravi Shankar, Albert King, the Doors, Brownsville Station, Mike Quatro Jam Band, Gentle Giant, Black Oak Arkansas, the Eagles, the Chambers Brothers, Boones Farm, Slade, Birtha, Nazareth, Rory Gallagher Band, Rod Stewart and the Faces, Ramatam, Flash, Danny O'Keefe, Captain Beyond, Patto, Foghat, The Doobie Brothers, REO Speedwagon, Pure Prairie League, Flo & Eddie, Lee Michaels, Flash Cadillac and the Continental Kids, Eric Quincy Tate, and Delbert & Glenn.
 However, most scheduled performers cancelled their appearances during the festival due to difficulty reaching the site and concerns about safety in light of the lack of security, open availability of illegal substances, unsanitary conditions, and flooding.
 The extensive cancellations produced long gaps between the sets that were performed, which angered the audience.

 Difficulties and aftermath

 Over the three days, the festival drifted steadily into chaos.
 Heavy rains soaked the poorly-protected stage beginning on the Friday night before the festival began.
-Food and water were scarce; when some vendors overcharged for food and drinks due to low supply, the crowd robbed many of the vendors and destroyed their facilities.
+Food and water were scarce; when some vendors overcharged for food and drinks due to low supply, the crowd robbed many of them and destroyed their facilities.
 A truck bringing food into the festival was hijacked, looted, and burned.
+On Sunday evening, some attendees killed a local resident's cow for food, but they did not have any means of butchering it.

-On Sunday evening, some hungry attendees killed a local resident's cow for food, but did not have any means of butchering it.
 Drugs were freely available in a makeshift market area on the festival grounds where dealers openly displayed their illegal goods.
 Two attendees died during the festival: one from a heroin overdose and the other from drowning in the Wabash River.
 As the festival ended, the crowd set fire to what remained of the stage and looted parked vehicles.

 Cheech & Chong made several jokes about the poor conditions at the festival during their set before it was cut short by a downpour.

 The "Soda" Pop Festival lost an estimated $200,000, according to co-promoter Bob Alexander.
 The promoters were subsequently sued by the landowner of Bull Island, onsite vendors, the Internal Revenue Service, the state governments of Illinois and Indiana, and a local farmer who alleged “cattle lost due to marijuana inhalation”; legal proceedings continued for nine years after the festival.